Python Read All Existing Cells in Excel

 >>>

->>> from openpyxl.formatting.rule import IconSetRule >>> icon_set_rule = IconSetRule ( "5Arrows" , "num" , [ one , 2 , 3 , four , 5 ]) >>> canvas . conditional_formatting . add ( "H2:H100" , icon_set_rule ) >>> workbook . save ( "sample_conditional_formatting_icon_set.xlsx" )
+>>> from openpyxl.formatting.rule import IconSetRule >>> icon_set_rule = IconSetRule ( "5Arrows" , "num" , [ one , 2 , 3 , four , 5 ]) >>> canvas . conditional_formatting . add ( "H2:H100" , icon_set_rule ) >>> workbook . save ( "sample_conditional_formatting_icon_set.xlsx" ) You'll run across a colored pointer next to the star rating.
+This pointer is red and points down when the value of the jail cell is 1 and, as the rating gets improve, the arrow starts pointing upwardly and becomes dark-green:

 The openpyxl bundle has a full listing of other icons you lot can use, as well the arrow.